DeltaHeavy/idiot-card-game/README.md

 (Yes the game is called idiot, we can play it in class on tuesday as research)

 **Philosophies**
-* Only pass iterables of Card instances rather than just instances
 * Make game control flow as understandable as possible by abstracting to verbosely-named functions
 * Make game control function scope as logical as possible (e.g. play\_from\_faceups in Player class)